-Henry has improved so much since we got him on 11/20/16.
-(He was found by the side of a road by two women passing by in their car.)
-He came to us emaciated and very sick with Lyme, Ehrlichia, hookworms, and whip worms (see above photo).
-His boney ribs, under belly, and butt were completely naked of hair.
-He was an ASPCA TV commercial!
+On 11/20/16 Henry was found at the side of a road by two women passing by in their car.
+He was emaciated and very sick with Lyme, Ehrlichia, hookworms, and whip worms.
+His boney ribs and under belly were completely bare of hair.
 Had we not gotten him when we did, he would have frozen to death, or died of starvation and disease!

 After top notch medical care, his illnesses were cured and he was neutered.
-And then we let the “games begin” by giving Henry the freedom to play with other dogs.
+And then we gave Henry the freedom to play with other dogs.
 He LOVED it, his doggie playmates loved it, and so did we.
-His antics continually make us laugh.
+His antics made us laugh.
 For a while he and Brent were roommates.
-(Henry is the dog on the right in this above photo).
-Brent is a bit shyer than Henry, but when Henry lets someone pet him, Brent lets that person pet him too.
-Even though shy, Henry’s “mentoring of Brent” in the ways of accepting human affection has done a lot to help Brent begin to come out of his shell too.
+Brent is a bit shyer than Henry, but when Henry let someone pet him, Brent let that person pet him too.
+Even though Henry is shy, his “mentoring of Brent” in the ways of accepting human affection has done a lot to help Brent begin to come out of his shell too.
 Dogs helping dogs is a wonderful thing.